technomada/cloud-from-scratch/README.md

 Install and configure [raspbian](local-node/local-node-raspbian-setup.md) on your local node.

 ### Wireguard
 Here we'll setup the local side wireguard.
-When the local node boots and gets an internet connection it will automaticallly connect to your edge node and become virtually accessable to external requests.
+When the local node boots and gets an internet connection it will automatically connect to your edge node and become virtually accessible to external requests.

 Install and configure [wireguard](local-node/local-node-raspbian-wireguard.md) on your local node.

 ### Docker
 Local node services are setup within docker containers.
-Web requests are routed though caddy (running in a container) to other containerized processess but are all mapped into urls within your domain name.
+Web requests are routed though caddy (running in a container) to other containerized processes but are all mapped into urls within your domain name.

 Install and configure [docker](local-node/local-node-raspbian-docker.md) on your local node.